 KidzInMind is more than just an app too.
 The KidzInMind blog, the Facebook page, the Twitter profile and the YouTube channel offer parents access to a wealth of information about different services or products for their children and discussions with other mums and dads.

 KidzInMind is available to download on Android from Google Play and iOS from the App Store.

-I think this very reasonably priced, given the quality of the apps contained within KidzInMind and it is certainly worth if for the peace of mind and educational content.
+I think this is very reasonably priced, given the quality of the apps contained within KidzInMind and it is certainly worth it for the peace of mind and educational content.